Tornado outbreak of Leap Day 1952: Fayetteville, Tennessee

 This large, violent, and deadly F4 tornado touched down on the west side of downtown Fayetteville just northwest of the Old Lincoln County Hospital and moved east-northeast directly through it before dissipating near the Lincoln County Livestock Market along US 64.
 It traveled 2 mi and was 300 yd wide.

 Of the 1,828 buildings in Fayetteville, 932 were damaged or destroyed.
 In all, 139 homes were destroyed, 152 had major damage, and another 164 sustained minor damage.
 An additional 23 farm buildings were destroyed, 15 others had major damage, and 11 more had minor damage.
 105 businesses were destroyed, while 58 others had major damage; 37 more sustained minor damage, and nine additional ones had superficial damage.
 Damage to six churches alone in downtown Fayetteville were estimated at $300,000.
 Several business houses were destroyed, power and communications lines were damaged over a large area; and hundreds of huge shade trees were uprooted.
 Two people were killed, 150 others were injured, and losses totaled $2.5 million, although the NWS Huntsville and Climatological Data National Summary (CDNS) gives a value of over $3 million.
-As of 2022, this is one of only two violent tornadoes to strike on a Leap Day (February 29) with other being another EF4 tornado that struck Harrisburg, Illinois, in 2012.
+As of 2022, this is one of only two violent tornadoes to strike on a Leap Day (February 29) with the other being another EF4 tornado that struck Harrisburg, Illinois, in 2012.
 Despite the extreme damage, Grazulis assessed the tornado as having caused F3-level damage.